eguvenc/framework_old/packages/obullo/releases/2.0/docs/advanced/common-functions/README.md

 #### isReallyWritable('path/to/file')

-isWritable() returns TRUE on Windows servers when you really can't write to the file as the OS reports to PHP as FALSE only if the read-only attribute is marked.
+isWritable() returns true on Windows servers when you really can't write to the file as the OS reports to PHP as false only if the read-only attribute is marked.
 This function determines if a file is actually writable by attempting to write to it first.
 Generally only recommended on platforms where this information may be unreliable.

 ```php
 if (isReallyWritable('file.txt'))